On August 2, 2018, Apple became the first American company to cross the $1 trillion threshold in market value.

 Many of the companies we’ve talked about here today are in the ETF.
-Qualcomm, Ericsson, Nokia, AT&T and Keysight Technologies are all represented in FIVG’s Top 10 holdings.
-The ETF is up 34% since the March 23 low reached in the midst of the COVID-19 outbreak.
+Qualcomm, Ericsson, Nokia, AT&T and Keysight Technologies are all represented in FIVG’s top holdings.

 There are other, less well-known stocks in great position to make a lot of money over many years from all the traffic that will travel the 5G superhighway.
 They include: